 The chassis design is modern and there’s a classiness to it that you might expect from a Lexus – Alan Partridge would be in his element.
 Of course, later models are a little fresher, as you’d expect.
 Models from 2017 onwards benefit from a series of minor tweaks made by the manufacturer, both superficially and under the bonnet.
 As such, the newer CTs are a fair bit easier on the eye.

 In its class, the Lexus CT is a modest, more subtle option.

 What’s it like to drive?

 The Lexus CT only comes with a single engine option.
 This means you know what you’re getting and that’s a self-charging 1.8-litre petrol hybrid.
 The CT can easily handle motorway and countryside forays, even if it’s primarily designed for town and city driving.

 These high-end Japanese hatches are pretty fleet of foot, with enough get-up-and-go to have you got up and gone wherever and whenever you need.
 They’re also silky smooth and whisper quiet.
 What you get is about as gentle a ride as you can hope for, for the price.
 Sure, there are more engaging, entertaining and exciting cars in the class - few of them are as pleasingly effortless.

 It’s primarily designed for town and city driving.

-The CT is Lexus’ entry-level model.
+The CT is Lexus’s entry-level model.
 It still has that high-end finish and feel to the interior.
-Whether it’s the leather, chrome or even plastics, everything feels built to last and put together with care, using top quality materials.
+Whether it’s leather, chrome or even plastics, everything feels built to last and put together with care, using top-quality materials.

 The design and layout of the dashboard and controls are intuitive and thoughtfully laid out, albeit you could argue the whole thing looks a wee bit dated in certain areas.
 Forego the basic model for the middle specifications and you can enjoy a ride elevated by plush leather and the driving ease you get with a well-crafted cruise control set-up.